LucAce/MachXO2-SpiPixelController/README.md

 ```

 # SPI Commands
-SPI is a serialzied byte interface and by itself does not define a communication
+SPI is a serialized byte interface and by itself does not define a communication
 protocol.
 The following SPI communication protocol is used to operate the
 SpiPixelController.